 EOC Expresses Concerns about Sexual Harassment Incidents Allegedly Occurred on Campus

 Under the SDO, sexual harassment includes any unwelcome sexual behaviour directed towards the harassed person in circumstances which a reasonable person would have anticipated that the harassed person would be offended, humiliated, or intimidated.
-It includes any unwelcome sexual behaviour or conduct, or creating a sexually hostile or intimidating environment.
+It includes any unwelcome sexual behaviour or conduct, or behaviours creating a sexually hostile or intimidating environment such as displaying pornographic photos or videos within eyeshot of other staff or students on the school premises.

-If members of the public would like to know more about sexual harassment, including related law provisions and protected areas, they can visit the EOC’s Anti-Sexual Harassment Resource Platform (https://www.eoc.org.hk/compass/en/) or call the Anti-Sexual Harassment Hotline (2106 2222) to make enquiries.
+Members of the public who would like to know more about sexual harassment, including related legal provisions, protected areas and complaint-handling procedures can visit the EOC’s Anti-Sexual Harassment Resource Platform (https://www.eoc.org.hk/compass/) or call the Anti-Sexual Harassment Hotline (2106 2222) to make enquiries.

 Equal Opportunities Commission